 - fistulae in the hard and/or soft palate (evaluate for size, location, and patency); and

-- visually examine and palpate the soft palate—look for signs of possible submucous cleft palate, including
+- For individuals with no history of cleft palate, visually examine the hard and soft palate—look for signs of possible submucous cleft palate, such as

-|Perceptual Evaluation of Speech
+Perceptual Evaluation of Speech

 - Precedes and determines the need for instrumental assessment